-One technology alone stands to really transform the UK's comms landscape, the roll out of 5G, according to Gavin Jones, Managing Director for Mobile, Media & Broadcast at BT.
+One technology alone stands to really transform the UK's comms landscape, the roll out of 5G, according to Gavin Jones, MD for Mobile, Media & Broadcast at BT.

 The overwhelming weight of opinion on 5G is clear.
 It is that Britain's digital economy will be greatly enabled by 5G and that connectivity services to businesses and how they are delivered will be transformed.
 What is not yet so clear is the full nature of the potential challenges faced by operators when implementing this revolutionary technology.